 India Wood loves maps.
 So much so that her first-floor bathroom is wallpapered with them.

 Three years ago, Wood walked up to a three-dimensional relief map of Colorado on that wall and pinned some red yarn diagonally across the state, from its southeast corner to its northwest.
 The land that string touched spanned nearly every biome Colorado had to offer, from high plains to foothills to alpine terrain.
 Her plan was to walk that line, more or less.

 “I wanted to do a big hike, but the idea of doing an established trail didn’t appeal to me,” Wood says.
 Instead of seeing the best of Colorado, she decided, she wanted to see all of it.

-“I really wanted to see the state along an arbitrary transect [because] in biology a transect is where you sample along a line to understand the biodiversity and composition of an ecosystem.”
+“I really wanted to see the state along an arbitrary transect,” she says. “in biology a transect is where you sample along a line to understand the biodiversity and composition of an ecosystem.”
 To Wood’s knowledge, no modern-day hiker had made the trek before.
 To finish it, the 54-year-old would have to push her navigational, physical, and interpersonal skills to their limits.

 Maps, Maps, and More Maps

 Navigating a cross-country route like the one Wood had in mind would require more than just downloading a GPS track or punching her destination into Google Maps.
-To start, Wood outlined the big picture with the 1:100,000 scaled BLM public land ownership paper maps.
+To start, Wood outlined the big picture with 1:100,000 scale BLM paper maps.

 “I needed 14 of those to cover the diagonal across Colorado,” Wood explained.
 “I would take a given BLM map, draw my red line across it, and start looking for public lands where I could camp, and roads that I could walk,” Wood says.
 Most of the way, hiking a direct diagonal wasn’t practical; instead, she followed a zig-zag along north-south and east-west roads.